How to start a cinema

 • No trailers or adverts, just the main feature

-One of the most important things with access provision is consultation and this should be from the outset.
-Contact your local disability arts group and get information on their needs.
-This will help prevent you from making assumptions and embarrassing mistakes.
-Disability arts groups can offer disability awareness training for your staff.
+One of the most important things with access provision is consultation and this should be a priority from the outset.
+Contact local disability arts groups and get information on their needs to prevent you from making assumptions.
+Disability arts groups can offer awareness training for your staff.
 You may want to set up a disability advisory group to help with access issues.
-To market your venue to people with disabilities you will need to find out which publications and other media they access, as there are many specialist ones available.

-Your publicity materials should be available on a range of accessible formats such as the spoken word, large print or an online Word document that can be easily zoomed and written in ‘plain English’ (straightforward, basic English with a lack of complicated language or difficult words).
+Your publicity materials should be available on a range of accessible formats such as spoken word, large print and written in ‘plain English’ (straightforward, basic English with a lack of complicated language or difficult words).

-Websites also need to be accessible and you will need to consider the design.
+Websites must be accessibly designed.
 There are recommendations in Web Content Accessibility Guidelines (WCAG) 2.0 to make content accessible to a wide range of people with disabilities.
-For example online pages using structured semantic or Cascading Style Sheets (CSS2) and images with ALT tags are all far more accessible.

-Outreach work and direct contact are often the most powerful publicity tools.
-Print and online marketing and information should also carry detail about access.
-Your Local Cinema is a well-known cinema listings website for subtitled and audio described screenings throughout the UK and is sponsored by key organisations such as the BFI, UKCA and the FA.
-Always make sure your staff, particularly your box office and bar staff are properly briefed so they are confident in providing assistance to disabled customers.
+All your print and online marketing should carry details about accessibility.
+Your Local Cinema is a well-known cinema listings website for subtitled and audio described screenings throughout the UK and is sponsored by key organisations such as the BFI and the UKCA.

 An illustrative specification